 Our ability to fulfill customer orders for or produce qualification samples of our memory subsystem products, as well as orders for the component products we resell, is dependent on a sufficient supply of SSDs, FPGAs, ASICs, DRAM ICs and NAND flash, which are essential components of our memory subsystems.
-We have no long-term supply contracts for any of these component products.
 Further, there are a relatively small number of suppliers of these components, and we typically purchase from only a subset of these suppliers.
 As a result, our inventory purchases have historically been concentrated in a small number of suppliers, Samsung and SK hynix, from which we obtained a large portion of our component products purchased for resale.
 We also use consumables and other components, including PCBs, to manufacture our memory subsystems, which we sometimes procure from single or limited sources to take advantage of volume pricing discounts.